 Sudden Oak Death

-Join us virtually for a series of talks on the challenges faced by California’s native oak trees and oak woodlands.
-Access prerecorded talks online, then attend a live moderated Q&A session on Zoom.
+This past April, we hosted a series of talks on the challenges faced by California’s native oak trees and oak woodlands.
+Prerecorded talks were accessed online, then participants attended a live moderated Q&A session on Zoom that is now also available for viewing.
 Topics include:

 - Conservation of Oregon white oak and CA black oak woodlands